-Figure 6 unveils a disconcerting absence of pre-migration support across all respondent categories.
+Figure 6 unveils an absence of pre-migration support across all respondent categories.
 A mere 1 percent of participants reported receiving any form of pre-departure training, indicating that the majority are navigating the intricate migration process without formal guidance.
 Online information usage is only marginally better, suggesting either limited awareness or restricted access to such resources.
 The statistics are especially troubling regarding legal, administrative, and financial support, revealing significant disparities between documented and undocumented groups.
-Most alarmingly, over 70 percent of undocumented and more than half of documented migrants reported receiving no form of support whatsoever.
-These figures highlight a considerable void in the support infrastructure for migrants, with the deficit being particularly acute for undocumented individuals.
-The absence of pre-departure orientation and the low incidence of legal support are of particular concern, given the inherent complexities and potential risks associated with migration.
+Over 70 percent of undocumented and more than half of documented migrants reported receiving no form of support.
+These figures highlight a considerable void in the support infrastructure for migrants in Myanmar, with the deficit being particularly acute for undocumented individuals.